Questions about editing and proofreading

-So here are my answers to some commonly asked questions about the value of professional editing.
+Below are my answers to some common questions about the value of professional editing.
 They’re made up, but they reflect questions my real clients have had.
-If you’d like to ask anything else, please get in touch.

 Both proofreading and editing, when done properly, are skilled tasks that require time, experience and concentrated effort.
 It’s very different to normal reading.
 It’s also very difficult to spot mistakes or weak points in your own writing because your brain sees what you know it should say rather than what it does say.
-Likewise, you may have become accustomed to your own bad writing habits and quirks, or rely on outdated grammar ‘rules’ that you were taught in the past.
+Likewise, you may have become accustomed to your own writing habits and quirks, or be relying on outdated grammar ‘rules’ that you were taught in the past.

-Professional editors and proofreaders are trained to read your text with a fresh and independent eye and enhance your writing quickly and efficiently.
-Importantly, proofreading and copyediting are skilled tasks that involve much more than simply checking for spelling mistakes.
 Why not use your own time for what you do best and leave the editing to a trained professional?
 When the pipes burst, most of us call a plumber.
 When it comes to writing, it makes sense to call on the person whose job it is to work with words.

 Do businesses need proofreaders?